GISBox

 GISBox supports importing online imagery service interface addresses and then generating real-time cached imagery services.

-The generated real-time cached image service can be viewed in the “Real-time Cached Imagery” in the “Distribution” interface, as shown in the following figure:
+The generated real-time cached image service can be viewed in the “Caching” in the “Service” interface, as shown in the following figure:

 Configuration item Description